thatsciencegal/lidar_scaling/README.md

 ## Important - lidar_scaling.r

 If data was downloaded from the accompanying repository, you must skip all of the normalizing steps in the for loop.
 The data in the repository have already been normalized.

 **Remove lines 25-31 and rename "lidar_in" to "las_norm" in line 24** If you do not do this, the code may return incorrect data from the lidar.
+**As of 2/21/19, lidR has been updated, and the code is no longer compatible with the new version.
+Some changes must be made to get the code to run with the newest version of this package.**

 Please direct any questions about the code to christineswanson@ufl.edu or @thatsciencegal on Twitter.